COVID-19 Workplace Exposures

 - The CDPH guidance says, "Establish if the employer, LHD, or both will conduct interviews of the cases to determine their close contacts."
 At this time, Nevada County employers are responsible to conduct an interview of positive COVID-19 cases to determine close contacts (see Step 3 below).
 That information will be submitted to the Public Health Department (see Step 4 below).

 - Additional steps: Notify Nevada County Public Health of all positive employees and their close contacts via our Workplace Exposure List form (see Step 4 below).
-Do not wait until there is an "outbreak" (defined as 3 or more cases in a 14 day period).
+We ask that you do not wait until there is an "outbreak" (defined as 3 or more cases in a 14 day period).
+However, AB 685 requires that employers report any outbreaks to the public health department within 48 hours.

 Step 3: Identify and Notify Close Contacts